tjmehta/object-loops/README.md

 ```

 #### If you want to chain multiple object-loops use `object-loops/chain`
+* Not efficient for browser bundling.
+Bundles all object-loops, even those not used.
 ```js
 var chain = require('object-loops/chain')
 chain({ x:10, y: 20 })